 Public bus number 2A leaves from Castilla bus stop taking 1 hour costing 3.50 dirhams per person leaving at 7:33am/8:08am/8:58am/9:53am/10:43am/11:43am/12:29pm/1:23pm/2:18pm/3:08pm/4:03pm/4:58pm

 Take a Day Trip to Asilah

 Asilah is a picturesque little town, less than an hour down the coast from Tangier.
-With the blinding white walls of its medina, the blue and yellow accents explode with colour.
+Given the blinding white walls of its Medina, the blue and yellow accents explode with colour.
 And subtle bits of street art are a vivid treat not often found elsewhere in Morocco.
 The tight streets and small, artisan shops can keep you occupied for hours.

 Asilah is a perfect spot to spend an afternoon away from the big city.
 Take the train out in the morning and wander along the seawall before stopping for lunch.
 There are no restaurants in the Medina itself — for preservation reasons — but many options are available right outside the gates.
 We stopped in Restaurant Al Kasbah for an incredible platter of fresh-caught, fried seafood.
 The fish platter was only 100 dirhams (a fraction of what it would cost in Tangier) and is perfect for sharing.

 During our visit in March, there were only a handful of other visitors and the temperature was perfect.
 However, we’re told that in the summer, things can get quite busy here.
 If you’re visiting in high season, we recommend catching the earliest train from Tangier in order to capture the scene without the crowds.

 Getting to Asilah from Tangier: Take a taxi to the ONCF Tanger train station.
 The train journey is only 45 minutes, and cost 17 dirhams for 2nd class one way per person and was not a full train.